Matthew-Beasley/jetweb-search/README.md

-# jetweb-search
+# jetwebsearch
 Google and Bing search wrapper.
-Asychronously retrieves multiple pages of either a Bing or Google search and returns them as a simple array of result objects<br>.
+Asychronously retrieves multiple pages of either a Bing or Google search and returns them as a simple array of result objects.
+More data like image searches is in the works for a future release!<br>.

 The googleSearch method takes two parameters.
 First the term which can be any syntax allowed by Google or Bing depending on which search you are doing.
 Second is the number of pages you want returned.
 You do a Microsoft Bing search (bingSearch(term, pages)) with the same parameters.<br>